 2.5 Assumptions and Dependencies

-This subsection of the SRS should list each of the factors that affect the requirements stated in the SRS.
-These factors are not design constraints on the software but are, rather, any changes to them that can affect the requirements in the SRS.
-For example, an assumption might be that a specific operating system will be available on the hardware designated for the software product.
-If, in fact, the operating system is not available, the SRS would then have to change accordingly.
+Update Campusvue DNC should be updated based on this project.
+Additional integration (backend).

 3. Specific Requirements

 This will be the largest and most important section of the SRS.
 The customer requirements will be embodied within Section 2, but this section will give the D-requirements that are used to guide the project’s software design, implementation, and testing.